โรคการกดทับเส้นประสาทบริเวณข้อมือ (carpal tunnel syndrome)

 Carpal Tunnel Syndrome

-The carpal tunnel syndrome is when there is pressure to the median nerve as it travels through the carpal tunnel.
+The carpal tunnel syndrome is when there is pressure on the median nerve as it travels through the carpal tunnel.
 The carpal tunnel is a narrow passageway located in the wrist and formed by bones and ligaments.

 Several factors may contribute to carpal tunnel syndrome including the wrist anatomy, health conditions, and using specific hand motions repeatedly.